vmware-tanzu/tanzu-dev-portal/content/blog/git-switch-restore-improved-user-experience.md

   - Ray Chuan Tay
 ---

-If you're like me, you've worked with Git for some time, you might have a couple of commands committed to your memory—from `git commit` for recording your changes, to `git log` for sensing "where" you are.
+If you're like me and you've worked with Git for some time, you might have a couple of commands committed to your memory—from `git commit` for recording your changes, to `git log` for sensing "where" you are.

 I have found `git checkout` to be a command that I reach for pretty frequently, as it performs more than one operation.
 But a single command doing more than one thing might produce a suboptimal user experience for someone learning Git.
 I can almost picture an [XKCD](http://xkcd.com) strip: